microsoft/pyright/README.md

 To build the project:
 1. Install [nodejs](https://nodejs.org/en/)
 2. Open terminal window in main directory of cloned source
-3. Execute `npm install` to download dependencies
+3. Execute `npm run install:all` to install dependencies
 4. Execute `npm run build`

 To build the VS Code extension package: